Aren1219/News-App/README.md

 ## Built With 🛠
 - Kotlin - First class and official programming language for Android development.
 - Coroutines - For asynchronous and more..
-- Flow - A cold asynchronous data stream that sequentially emits values and completes normally or with an exception.
 - Android Architecture Components - Collection of libraries that help you design robust, testable, and maintainable apps.
     - LiveData - Data objects that notify views when the underlying data changes.
     - ViewModel - Stores UI-related data that isn't destroyed on UI changes.